Kiritocroft/Portofolio/README.md

 - **🎨 Fully Dynamic Content:** All homepage content can be edited directly from admin panel
 - **🔐 Admin Panel:** Secure admin panel to manage profile, projects, about, skills, and experience
+- **🔄 Drag & Drop Reordering:** Easily reorder skills, projects, and experiences with intuitive drag and drop
 - **💾 Database Integration:** Uses MySQL (XAMPP) to store all data
 - **📱 Responsive Design:** Perfect display on all devices (mobile, tablet, desktop)
 - **🎭 Animations:** Smooth animations with Framer Motion